 For running, there are several options.
-Enjoy the main campus, especially the east side, incorporating the quads and walking paths, and the Chapel.
-On the east side, the crushed stone Al Buehler Trail is a lovely 3.7 mile, hilly loop around the golf course and is a well-known cross country course.
+Enjoy the main campus, especially the west side, incorporating the quads and walking paths, and the Chapel.
+At the southern end, the crushed stone Al Buehler Trail is a lovely 3.7 mile, hilly loop around the golf course and is a well-known cross country course.
 There are mile markers, and an 0.6 mile exercise loop.
-On the west side, the Duke Gardens have about 1 mile of paths.
+On the northeast side, the 55-acre Sara Duke Gardens have a couple of miles of paths.
 We’ve also attached a campus walking tour map, which can be helpful.

 PRO TIP: The Sara Duke Gardens are famous in spring for the cherry tree allée, and paths of blooming magnolias, daffodils, irises, and other wildflowers.

 - 2 mile loop aroud lake.
 Additional trails at either end of the lake for a longer run

 - Golf course loop is hilly, at 212 feet

 - For golf course loop, just off Science Dr.

 - Campus is 2 miles west of Durham.
 A bus runs regularly between Durham Station and Duke.
 For the Al Buelher Trail, parking lot just west of Duke University Rd.